Chemscribbler/sass/README.md

 ## Overview

-Currently this directory has two different, related, but now seperate projects in it.
-The App folder contains a python implementation of single sided swiss for netrunner.
-It runs as a command line interface tool, and reads writes outputs to csvs and jsons.
-I'm not intending to continue maintaining this, and it may disappear at some point in the future.

-The second folder, named sass, is what runs [Aesop's Tables](http://aesopstables.net/).
-This is a Flask app that contects to a PostgreSQL database to run single sided swiss tournaments.
+sass, is what runs [Aesop's Tables](http://aesopstables.net/).
+This is a Flask app that contects to a SQL database to run single sided swiss tournaments.
 This is main my development target.
 My current goal is getting close to, or exceeding current [Cobra](http://cobr.ai/) capabilities.
 The list of tasks, and my rough ordering of them can be found in projects tab.

 I'm a novice, self taught coder, so would really appreciate suggestions/pull requests from anyone who wants to help.